By Nancy CarrUpdated Jul 20, 2017

 Finlay and his team analyzed the stool samples of three-month-old babies who had gone on to develop asthma by their first birthday.
 They found they were missing or had low levels of four key bacteria—bacteria that were present in one-year-olds without asthma.
 What’s more, when those four bacteria were injected into sterile, germ-free mice, they showed “markedly fewer asthma symptoms, including lung inflammation,” he says.

 Since using young mice is a reliable way to mimic what might happen in young humans, the results open the doors for more breakthroughs, Finlay says.
 “The exciting thing is this: Could we identify high-risk kids?
-And if they’re at risk [for asthma], could we then add a probiotic-like cocktail of these four microbial species [to their gut] to see if we can influence the outcome?”
+And if they’re at risk [for], could we then add a probiotic-like cocktail of these four microbial species [to] to see if we can influence the outcome?”
 Down the road, this could be used as a way to prevent asthma, identifying and treating at-risk babies within the first few months of life to bolster their microbiomes.
 “That’s where we’re headed with it.”

 Smith hopes that more research into vaginal seeding will prove this theory: that babies swabbed immediately post-C-section will be less likely to develop asthma, eczema or hay fever than those babies who aren’t, eventually making the practice more standard than experimental.